matrix-org/matrix-spec/content/client-server-api/_index.md

 #### Client registration

-Before being able to use the authorization flow to obtain an access token, a client needs to obtain a `client_id` by registering itself with the server.
+Before being able to use the authorisation flow to obtain an access token, a client needs to obtain a `client_id` by registering itself with the server.

 This should be done via OAuth 2.0 Dynamic Client Registration as defined in